 Applicants are required to indicate their matriculation status within the application.
 While applicants are not required to already be enrolled or accepted into their preferred institution of study in order to apply, preference is given to those who are able to demonstrate strong commitment or intent in following the proposed plan of study.
 Awardees must be able to show proof of admission when submitting their acceptance materials.

-Career Development Grant funding is not available for:
+Career Development Grant funding is not available for the programs below:

 - Prerequisite coursework.